diesel-rs/diesel/examples/postgres/custom_arrays/README.md

 }
 ```

-It is worth mentioning is that the sql_type refers to the wrapper struct generated by Diesel and stored in the schema.rs
+It is worth mentioning is that the sql_type refers to the sql side type generated by Diesel and stored in the schema.rs
 file.
-Keep this in mind if you ever refactor the schema.rs file into a different folder because the macro annotation
+Keep this in mind if you ever refactor the schema.rs file into a different folder because the macro annotation checks
-checks the path during compilation and throws an error if it cannot find the type in the provided path.
-The serialize
+the path during compilation and throws an error if it cannot find the type in the provided path.
-and deserialize implementation of a custom type is not as obvious as the Enum because, internally, Postgres represent a
+The serialize and deserialize implementation of a custom type is not as obvious as the Enum because, internally,
-custom type as an anonymous typed tuple.
-Therefore, you have to map a struct to a typed tuple and back.
+Postgres represent a custom type as an anonymous typed tuple.
+Therefore, you have to map a struct to a typed tuple and
+back.

 Let’s start with the toSql implementation to store the Rust Endpoint struct as typed tuple.
-Luckily, Diesel provides a
-helper util to do just that.
+Luckily, Diesel provides a helper util to do just that.

 ```rust
 impl ToSql<crate::schema::smdb::sql_types::ServiceEndpoint, Pg> for Endpoint {